Communications to the site editor (including submission of material intended for posting) should be sent to: email@example.com

 Colin MacCabe is a Distinguished Professor of English and Film at the University of Pittsburgh, where he has taught since 1985.
 Between 1976 and 1985 he taught the history of Early Modern and Modern English in relation to literature at Cambridge and Strathclyde universities He has also taught at Exeter University, UK, and at Birkbeck, University of London.
 Between 1985 and 1998 he worked at the British Film Institute, where he produced films by Derek Jarman, Isaac Julien and Terence Davies as well as the 16 part series The Century of Cinema.
 His most recent productions are Chris Marker’s Owls at Noon: Prelude the Hollow Men (2005), Isaac Julien’s Derek (2008) and Filipa Cesar’s Black Balance (2010).
 He is the author of numerous books, articles and reviews including Godard: A Portrait of the Artist at Seventy (2003), and James Joyce and the Revolution of the Word (2nd edition 2003).
 His most recent publications are T.S.
 Eliot (2004), The Butcher Boy (2007) and a co-edited collection True to the Spirit: Film Adaptation and the Question of Fidelity (2011).
 He has edited the journal Critical Quarterly since 1987.

-Kellie Robertson is Associate Professor of English at the University of Maryland.
-She is the author of The Laborer’s Two Bodies: Labor and the ‘Work’ of the Text in Medieval Britain, 1350-1500 (Palgrave Macmillan, 2006) and the co-editor (with Michael Uebel) of The Middle Ages at Work: Practicing Labor in Late Medieval England (Palgrave Macmillan, 2004).
-Her research interests include medieval and early modern poetry and drama; the history of the book; legal and labor studies; and the history of the English language.
+Kellie Robertson is Associate Professor of English and Comparative Literature at the University of Maryland.
+Her most recent book is Nature Speaks: Medieval Literature and Aristotelian Philosophy (University of Pennsylvania Press, 2017), which examines late medieval poetry in the context of its physics, arguing that both domains struggled over how to represent nature in the wake of Aristotelian science.
+She is also the author of The Laborer’s Two Bodies: Labor and the ‘Work’ of the Text in Medieval Britain, 1350-1500 (Palgrave, 2006) and the editor (with Michael Uebel) of a collection of essays entitled The Middle Ages at Work: Practicing Labor in Late Medieval England.
+Her research has been supported by fellowships from the National Endowment for the Humanities and the National Humanities Center.